xiaodongliang/Forge-Viewer-DiffTool/README.md

 2. Start to run the sample by
     node start.js
 3. Open the browser: [http://localhost:3000](http://localhost:3000).
 4. In one bucket, upload two versions of one model.
-Two demo models are available at [test models folder](/test models)
+Two demo models are available at [testmodels](/test models) folder.
 5. After the models are uploaded, single click them one by one, a message on  the right panel will shown up: click **Start Translation**
 6. Keep single clicking the models node until the translation is done.
 7. Single click one model.
 Forge Viewer will load it.